-The first article for one of my writing jobs was a playlist designed especially to hike to.
+The first article for one of my writing jobs was a playlist designed especially to hike or travel to.
 Considering music, travelling and hiking are my true loves, I thought it was a pretty apt one to make my debut on; I don’t think anything could have summed me up more.

 After months of neglect, I listened to the playlist whilst hiking around Northern Victoria a few weeks ago.
 Although I am of course totally biased because I created it, I was reminded how utterly beautiful it is.
-At that moment I realised I must share it on here too.
+At that moment I realised I must share it on here too!

 Of course being submerged in nature already gives me an adrenaline buzz, but there’s something about the delicate guitars and dreamy folk vocals of the songs within this playlist that heighten my senses and uplift me even more.
 I find they perfectly compliment hiking and being outdoors, allowing for complete appreciation of my surroundings.